ErfanMoosavi/cpp-logistic-regression/README.md

   - Precision
   - Recall
   - F1 Score

----

-## Future Ideas
+- Evaluation metrics are printed after prediction.

-- Save predictions to CSV
+- If --output is specified, predictions are saved to the provided CSV file.
-- Support for multiclass classification
-- Model saving/loading
-- Web or GUI frontend

 ---